scp756-221/course-site/docs/a7/page.md

 c756-exer $ git push origin
 ~~~

-Pushing commits to GitHub kicks off the CI tests for any files that were updated.
-Our push modified files in `s2/v1.1`, which will initiate its corresponding CI test, `.github/workflows/ci-system-v1.1.yaml`.
+Pushing commits to GitHub triggers any CI test set up for the updated files.
+Our push modified files in `s2/v1.1`, which will initiate its corresponding CI test, [`.github/workflows/ci-system-v1.1.yaml`](https://github.com/scp756-221/c756-exer/blob/be16e6861cf3567f8f554b262e80cc3b7c8c56b4/.github/workflows/ci-system-v1.1.yaml#L8).
+(Note this link points to the template copy of the assignment repo and not your own repo.
+You can navigate to the comparable file in your repo if so desired.)

 In your browser, open your repository in GitHub, using the URL `https://github.com/REGID/c756-exer`, where `REGID` is your GitHub userid.
 On that page, click on the `Actions` item in the top row menu, taking you to the "All workflows" page.

-Locate the row titled, "Add *_orig_artist API calls" (or whatever subject line you gave the commit).
+Locate the row titled, "Add *_orig_artist API calls" (or whatever subject line you gave the commit) inside the large table.
 It should be at or near the top of the list.

 To the left of the row should be one of three icons:

-* A pulsing orange circle:  The test is running.
+* A pulsing orange circle:  The test is still running.
 * A red X: The test failed.
 * A green checkmark: The test succeeded.